-A bird conservation problem that now faces the National Park Service involves the trumpeter swan.
-This bird, practically extinct a few years ago, has recently found the Yellowstone region a favorable nesting place, and the National Park Service, in cooperation with the Bureau of Biological Survey, is doing everything possible to protect the breeding places and the young birds until they become strong enough to fight their own battles.
-During the last 5 years a definite increase in the number of these swans has been noted.
+A bird conservation problem that now faces the National Park Service is helping to save the trumpeter swan from extinction.
+This bird, practically extinct a few years ago, has recently found the Yellowstone region a favorable nesting place, and the National Park Service is doing everything possible to protect the breeding places and the young birds until they become strong enough to fight their own battles.
+During the last two years a remarkable increase in the number of these swans has been noted.